Barcelona’s Nightlife Scene

 barcelona nightlife and partying

 Don’t miss the boat parties!
-There are three to choose from.
+There are five to choose from.

 Life’s a Beach (Chiringuitos)